Midgethacker/iready-hack/README.md

 ## How to use/install

-### Using the extension
+### Chrome Web Store
-Download the chrome extension by clicking [here (releases tab)](https://github.com/cupiditys/iReady-Overload/releases) or [here (mirror latest download)](https://github.com/cupiditys/iReady-Overload/blob/main/chromeExtension.zip?raw=true)
+You can now hilariously download the extension on the chrome web store [here](https://chrome.google.com/webstore/detail/iready-overload/ddpalhmjafimblgfecimmdeafainoapp)

-Go to "chrome://extensions/", and on the top right make sure "Developer mode" is turned on (if your school blocks this, see the bookmarklet below) then unzip chromeExtension.zip and drag the "iReady Overload" folder onto the page and ur good
+The installation is very simple, just click add to chrome and open i-ready.
+If your browser doesn't support the above, see the methods below

-## Bookmarklet
+### Bookmarklet

 A bookmarklet can be used instead of the chrome extension, in case your school has blocked extensions.
 To do this: